powfuu/EverVim/README.md

 Default theme: **yoru** (deep dark, low contrast)

 Open the live picker with `Space+T+H` — changes apply instantly without restart.

+### Glass / Transparency Effect

+Use `Space+G+H` to toggle background transparency.
+This enables a **glass effect** that lets your terminal wallpaper or background show through — works with any theme.

 Some favorites included:
 `carbonfox` · `decay` · `midnight_breeze` · `onedark` · `pastelbeans` · `rxyhn` · `yoru`